yousifj129/bluetweet/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Ability to create accounts and login and update profile pictures and description.
+- [x] create accounts and login and update profile pictures and description.
-- [x] Ability to post text and images if needed.
+- [x] post text and images if needed.
-- [x] Ability to comment on a post and like or dislike a post.
+- [x] comment on a post and like or dislike a post.
-- [x] Ability to follow other users and see their content on the "following" feed page
+- [x] follow other users and see their content on the "following" feed page
-- [x] Ability to search for posts
+- [x] search for posts